 Like all vaccines, the effects of COVID-19 vaccines are tested first in the laboratory, including in animals, and then in human volunteers.

-What is different for COVID-19 vaccines is that the speed of development and potential approval is much faster due to the public-health emergency caused by the virus.
+What is different for COVID-19 vaccines is that development and approval are happening much faster, in response to the public-health emergency caused by the virus.

-EMA is evaluating high-quality applications from companies developing COVID-19 vaccines in the shortest time possible, while ensuring its decisions remain robust.
-It is doing this by:
+EMA evaluates high-quality applications from companies developing COVID-19 vaccines in the shortest time possible, while ensuring its decisions remain robust.
+It does this by: